TrackerJack/TrackerJack/docs/source/quick_start.rst

         :alt: Export JSON
     .. tip::
         "Allow scripts to write files and access network" must be enabled in AE Preferences.

+    TrackerJack requires that After Effects Application is in English Language.
+A universal language version of TrackerJack is being tested.

 Blender
 #################